terminal42/contao-notification_center/docs/04-developers.md

 * Accessing the current request via the `RequestStack` in the `sendParcel()` method.
 That is not allowed!
 If you need something from the current request, it's best to create a stamp for that.
 Use the `CreateParcelEvent` for it.
 * Replacing insert tags in the `sendParcel()` method.
-This must happen in the `finalizeParcel()` method.
+This must happen in the `sealParcel()` method.
 An insert tag could be e.g. `{{env::request}}` which contains the URL of the current page.
-This might not exist during `sendParcel()` because it happens later/on a different server etc. Make sure you replace that information when finalizing the parcel.
+This might not exist during `sendParcel()` because it happens later/on a different server etc. Make sure you replace that information when sealing the parcel.

 You can also extend `AbstractGateway` which provides helpers if your gateway e.g. requires certain stamps to be present on your `Parcel`.
-E.g. the `MailerGateay` requires a `LanguageConfigStamp` to be present during the `finalizeParcel()` stage, because it expects language specific information.
+E.g. the `MailerGateay` requires a `LanguageConfigStamp` to be present during the `sealParcel()` stage, because it expects language specific information.
 And it expects an `EmailStamp` during the `sendParcel()` stage.
 However, the `TokenCollectionStamp` is optional - it's also perfectly able to send a `Parcel` without any token replacements.